 Several key trends are shaping the future of semiconductors.
 These include new technologies and broadened markets, but we are also seeing novel uses of existing technology through 2.5D packaging with chiplets on mature process nodes, for example.

-Today, there are three key technology trends driving the future of semiconductors:
+Today, there are three key technology trends driving the future of the semiconductor industry:

 - Open source hardware is disrupting the market and changing how companies think about design.